Institute of Certified Bookkeepers

 Click here to search for a trainer by classroom, distance or online.

-We have also put together a list of training providers we would like to recommend as we believe - from information we have been able to obtain - that these providers are well equipped to deliver the Certificate IV in Bookkeeping, click here for all the details.
+We have also put together a list of training providers we would like to recommend as we believe - from information we have been able to obtain - that these providers are well equipped to deliver the Certificate IV in Bookkeeping.
 We are actively working with these training providers and others to ensure there is a style of training or recognition of prior learning that is appropriate to our members.
 ICB continues to work with training providers to provide a method to recognise your competence as efficiently and effectively as possible.

 If you aspire to become a Registered BAS Agent under TASA 2009 then you will need to obtain this qualification!